stevejay/dynamodb-doc-client-wrapper/README.md

 ## Usage

-### Configuration

-You should create one client wrapper instance in a file that you then require where needed elsewhere in your service.
+You should create one client wrapper instance in a file that you then require as needed elsewhere in your service.
 If you do not need to configure the wrapper, you can create this basic file...

 ```js
 const clientWrapper = require("dynamodb-doc-client-wrapper");
 module.exports = clientWrapper();
 ```

-... and then require it as needed:
+... and then require it wherever like so:

 ```js
 const dynamodbClient = require('./path/to/the/file/above')